AmazingMonster/conceptrodon/README.md

 # Conceptrodon
-A metaprogramming library focusing on continuation.
+A C++20 metaprogramming library focusing on composition and continuation.

 ## Introduction
 This library is inspired by pipe syntax and aims to create a similar way to compose metafunctions.